-16 462.3.2 Traffic Control Plans
+27 462.3.2 Traffic Control Plans

-- 17 Developer shall prepare Traffic Control Plans that provide for all construction stages and - 18 phasing in accordance with the requirements of the Contract Documents.
-The Traffic Control - 19 Plans must include any proposed changeable message board legends and proposed messages - 20 on existing DMS.
-Developer shall coordinate with all appropriate Governmental Entities and - 21 affected parties in the development of the Traffic Control Plans.
-Developer shall design Traffic - 22 Control Plans without the use of DPS.
-Prior to work involving traffic, Developer shall submit - 23 Traffic Control Plans to ADOT for review and approval in ADOT's reasonable discretion. - 24 Developer shall obtain all permits and approvals from all applicable Governmental Entities.
+- 28 Developer shall prepare Traffic Control Plans that provide for all construction stages and - 29 phasing in accordance with the requirements of the Contract Documents.
+The Traffic Control - 30 Plans must include any proposed changeable message board legends and proposed messages - 31 on existing DMS.
+Developer shall coordinate with all appropriate Governmental Entities and - 32 affected parties in the development of the Traffic Control Plans.
+Developer shall design Traffic - 33 Control Plans without the use of DPS.
+Prior to work involving traffic, Developer shall submit - 34 Traffic Control Plans to ADOT for approval.
+Developer shall obtain all permits and approvals - 35 from all applicable Governmental Entities.

-25 462.3.3 Lane and Shoulder Closures
+36 462.3.3 Lane and Shoulder Closures

-- 26 At least 10 Business Days in advance of any Lane Closure, except for major Lane Closures and - 27 cases of emergency, Developer shall submit a Written Request for Lane Closure along with - 28 Traffic Control Plans to ADOT for approval in ADOT's good faith discretion.
-If approved. - 29 Developer shall input all closures into the ADOT highway condition and reporting system at - 30 least 5 Business Days prior to the associated closure.
-Developer shall notify ADOT immediately - 31 as soon as Developer becomes aware of a delayed or canceled scheduled Lane Closure. - 32 Developer shall coordinate Lane Closure times with adjacent projects that may affect traffic - 33 during the same period and disclose all adjacent project closures when requesting Lane - 34 Closures. - 35 Developer shall not close two adjoining corridors in the same direction at the same time. - 36 Developer shall not close two corridors that would act as alternates to each other at the same - 37 time.
+- 37 At least 10 Business Days in advance of any Lane Closure, except for major Lane Closures and - 38 Lane Closures in cases of Emergency, Developer shall submit a written Lane Closure Request - 39 along with Traffic Control Plans to ADOT for approval in ADOT's good faith discretion.
+ADOT - 40 will input all Closures into the ADOT Highway Condition Reporting System upon ADOT's - 41 approval of the Lane Closure Request or, if possible, in cases of Emergency.
+Approval is - 42 subject to availability as set forth in Section 6.5.2.1 of the Agreement.
+Developer shall - 43 participate in ADOT training prior to obtaining read access to the ADOT highway condition

-38 462.3.3.1 Freeway and Ramps
+- 1 reporting system.
+Developer shall notify ADOT immediately as soon as Developer becomes - 2 aware of a delayed or canceled scheduled Lane Closure. - 3 Developer shall coordinate Lane Closure times with adjacent projects that may affect traffic - 4 during the same period and disclose all adjacent project closures when requesting Lane - 5 Closures. - 6 Developer shall not close two adjoining corridors in the same direction at the same time. - 7 Developer shall not close two corridors that would act as alternates to each other at the same - 8 time.

-- 39 Unless approved by ADOT in its sole discretion, full or partial Lane Closures must occur only - 40 during the periods reflected in Table 462-3.
-Unless the closure results from construction - 41 emergencies or non-foreseeable events, Developer shall submit proposed freeway or ramp - 42 closures occurring outside the noted hours to ADOT for approval not less than 10 Business - 43 Days prior to the first day of such proposed closure.
-Lane Closure times include setup and take - 44 down of all traffic control devices.
+9 462.3.3.1 Freeway and Ramps

-A full closure must not exceed 3 miles.
-During any partial closure, Developer shall maintain a minimum of two open through lanes, unless approved otherwise by ADOT.
+- 10 Unless approved by ADOT in its sole discretion, full or partial Lane Closures must occur only - 11 during the periods reflected in Table 462-3.
+Unless the closure results from construction - 12 emergencies or non-foreseeable events, Developer shall submit proposed freeway or ramp - 13 closures occurring outside the noted hours to ADOT for approval not less than 10 Business - 14 Days prior to the first day of such proposed closure.
+Lane Closure times include setup and take - 15 down of all traffic control devices. - A full closure must not exceed 3 miles.
+During any partial closure, Developer shall maintain a - 17 minimum of two open through lanes, unless approved otherwise by ADOT.